 Whether you’re a marathon virgin or a veteran, selecting a pair of shoes for your marathon training and event can be a tough task.

-Sometimes you have a favorite style which suddenly isn’t available, or sometimes you need to upgrade your old kickers.
+Sometimes you have a favorite style that suddenly isn’t available, or sometimes you need to upgrade your old kickers.

 Let’s look at what you should be looking for in marathon shoes – and share with you our recommendations for the best marathon shoes!